 Palmerston North residents sometimes experience discoloured water coming out of taps.
 This is for two reasons: the slightly high iron and manganese content in our water, and the city's aging water main infrastructure, which retains the built-up sediment in the pipes.

 We're fighting the problem on a number of fronts.

 The old cast iron pipes in the water main network are being replaced with plastic ones.
-To date, January 2014, over 22 kilometres of pipes have been replaced at a cost of $9 million.
+At January 2014, over 22 kilometres of pipes had been replaced, at a cost of $9 million.

 If your water is discoloured